The prices of popular groceries can vary by up to 284%, Which?'s biggest ever pricing investigation has revealed.

 Chris Elliott, head of market insights at data analyst Edge by Ascential, told us that the other major supermarkets are also beginning to do this in order to compete.

-While product quality doesn’t suffer too badly in return for low prices – both Aldi and Lidl scored three stars on this measure in our latest supermarkets survey – shoppers don’t love the lack of range, awarding both discounters just two stars for this.
+While product quality doesn’t suffer too badly in return for low prices – both Aldi and Lidl scored three stars on this measure in our latest – shoppers don’t love the lack of range, awarding both discounters just two stars for this.
 The no-frills store format, another way in which costs are kept low, also scored Aldi and Lidl just two stars.

 Clearly, there’s still hope for the mainstream grocers, and some are openly competing: Sainsbury’s and Tesco have both launched Aldi price-matching schemes, which they hope will win them back customers in an increasingly price-conscious market.